 PRE-CALCULUS is an option designed for students whose post-secondary goals might include the study of Calculus.
 It is a requirement for entry to all science and engineering programs.
-Most universities require Pre-Calculus 11 as a general entrance requirement.

 FOUNDATIONS OF MATHEMATICS is an option designed for most students whose post-secondary goals do not include the study of Calculus or sciences.
-Some universities will accept Foundations of Mathematics at the grade 12 level for admission into non-science programs.